cyberlabsai/perse-sdk-lite-ios/README.md

 4. Now, you can open and build your project with the extension `.xcworkspace`;

 > #### How to create a  Xcode project with CocoaPods?
-> TO create a Xcode project with CocoaPods you can see in the [Official CocoaPods Guide](https://guides.cocoapods.org/using/using-cocoapods.html#creating-a-new-xcode-project-with-cocoapods).
+> To create a Xcode project with CocoaPods you can see in the [Official CocoaPods Guide](https://guides.cocoapods.org/using/using-cocoapods.html#creating-a-new-xcode-project-with-cocoapods).

 ### API Key